 So why should you care about being right with God?
 Because it’s the only way to live, and it’s the only way to heaven.

 When you are disconnected from God, you’re not really living; you just exist.
 Most people in the world aren’t really fully alive.
 They just exist, trying to make it to the weekend.
-But to be disconnected from your Creator is nonsense.
+But to be disconnected from your Creator who made you for a purpose is nonsense.

 Life is not about the acquisition of things or the achievement of goals.
 Life is about getting to know God—the one who loves you and made you for a purpose.
 You’re not really living until you’re right with God and have a relationship with him.

 Righteousness is also the way you get to heaven.
-God created heaven as a place for his children that he loves, and he wants you to be with him forever.
+God created heaven as a place for his children whom he loves, and he wants you to be with him forever.
 He wants you to be in heaven, but he’s not going to force you to go to heaven.
-You can choose to be disconnected from God here on Earth, but when your life on Earth is done, you will not have a second chance to choose where you spend eternity.
+You can choose to be disconnected from God here on earth, but when your life on earth is done, you will not have a second chance to choose where you spend eternity.

 (By Pastor Rick Warren. http://pastorrick.com)

 For further readings, follow our daily bible reading plan with us.
-Today's reading: John 13
+Today's reading: Jer 15